sean-elliott-97/README_Generator/README.md

   ## Description
   ---
-  This application allows users to generate README files.
+  This is an application that allows users to generate README files.

   ## Table of Contents
   ---